 If you can tap into this, your emails will dominate the competition.

 Below are 4 email templates taken from my Emails That Win You Clients training program that you can use to ensure your emails to potential clients are irresistible.

 Save them to your swipe file and pull one out the next time you need it:

 The introduction email is one of my favorite freelance email templates.
 You find a company you want to work for, maybe via referral or job post.
 Now what?

 The key is to focus on the recipient.
 Remember: you’re reaching out to them.
 They don’t know who the hell you are.
 And they don’t care.
 That’s the truth.
 So act like it.
-Get rid of any sentence that starts with “I,” or is focused on you and instead make it about the person you’re emailing.
+Get rid of any sentence that starts with “I.” Make the potential client the focus of every sentence in your email.
 Here’s an example:

 Your [company, blog post, job post, social post, etc.] is amazing.
 One of my favorite things about it is [something you actually love about the company or client].

 In fact, your [brand, website, blog, app, or whatever you want to work on] reminds a lot of [impressive past client], that needed something similar – and that tells me you probably want [amazing benefit received] as well.